 Food is an integral part of our lives.
+Craving Street food is such a wonderful experience.
 There is hardly any person who doesn’t like food.
 However, when we are talking about street food, it is another level altogether.
 Street food around the world is hugely popular.
 We can’t really decide, what we like more?
 The price, the taste or the convenience!
 Or maybe it is all three of them that makes us fall in love with street food over and over again.
-Though every Indian city has its fair share of street food culture, Delhi tops the list.
+Craving Street food in Indian city has its fair share of street food culture, Delhi tops the list.
 If you happen to be in Old Delhi, these are the places you must visit!

 Lotan Chole Kulche